 Even whales and dolphins have hair, although some species only have hair follicles.
 Species such as the humpback whale have hair their entire life, with a single hair coming out of each hair follicle.
 Toothed whales usually lose their hair shortly after birth.

-As anyone who has seen a cat will know, they do have a coat of fur.
+As anyone who has seen a cat knows, they have a coat of fur.
 The hair on a cat is also known as fur and come in many different lengths, shape, and colors.
 The color and pigmentation come from the guard hairs.

-Cats such as the Persian cat and the Siberian cat have long hair, while the American shorthair cat and the Bombay cat have shorter hair.
+Cats like the Persian cat and the Siberian cat have long hair, while the American shorthair cat and the Bombay cat have shorter hair.

 However, not all cats have fur.
 The Sphynx cat does not have a coat, although they may have fine hairs.
-Some are completely hairless.
+Some are entirely hairless.

 Do Cats Have Sweat Glands?